-Most big supermarkets sell a wide range of allergen free foods.
-If you fancy putting together a picnic in a large town or city it is easy because you can just go to the supermarket and buy all of the dairy, wheat and gluten free food you want.
-In a small isolated village, you may have to travel for up to an hour to get to a shop that sells a wide range of allergen free foods.
-It makes sense to take some of your favourite allergen free snacks with you.
+Most big supermarkets sell a wide range of allergen-free foods.
+If you fancy putting together a picnic in a large town or city it is easy because you can just go to the supermarket and buy all of the dairy, wheat, and gluten-free food you want.
+In a small isolated village, you may have to travel for up to an hour to get to a shop that sells a wide range of allergen-free foods.
+It makes sense to take some of your favorite allergen-free snacks with you.

 Take your medications

 When you are away and on holiday, you are inevitably more likely to make a mistake and end up eating something that upsets your stomach.
 Therefore, it makes sense to take some basic stomach medications with you to help you to cope with the adverse symptoms.
 Taking an anti-diarrhea medication will allow you to get on with your day and continue to enjoy your holiday instead of having to spend days confined to your hotel room.